New! U.S. Grown Chia Seeds

 Ingredients: Chia Seeds

-Order ships with 2, 3-lb. and 1 2-lb. resealable bags of chia seeds
+Order ships with 3, 2.5-lb. resealable bags of chia seeds

 Information on this site is for educational purposes only.
 Statements about product efficacy have not been evaluated by the Food & Drug Administration.
 These products are not intended to diagnose, treat, cure, or prevent any disease.
 In matters related to your health, contact a qualified healthcare practitioner.
 If you are pregnant or nursing, you should consult a health care practitioner before using this or any nutritional product.